Carnegie School: Scope

+The interdisciplinary environment at GSIA, while extraordinarily productive, also contained inherent tensions.
+As Oliver Williamson later reflected on his experience as a graduate student in the early 1960s, "Carnegie was the place to be" for cutting-edge interdisciplinary research, though "orchestrating cutting-edge interdisciplinary research and teaching are never easy."
+The methodological diversity that enabled breakthrough innovations would eventually prove difficult to sustain as academic disciplines matured and developed more rigid theoretical commitments during the 1960s and 1970s.

 People

+“Carnegie Tech was an amazing place at the time.
+New ideas of all kinds were in the air.
+They were not always consistent with each other, as in the case of the conflict between John Muth’s suggestion about how to model expectations as “rational” and [Herbert] Simon’s notion of “bounded rationality.”
+We students benefited from the lively debates among the faculty.
+We were also encouraged by the faculty to get involved in the research process even before we had mastered the details of the literature.
+In my last two years, I took courses from Robert Lucas and Oliver Williamson with fellow student Ed Prescott, all of whom are now Laureates.
+In retrospect, it was obviously a very special educational experience.” – Dale Mortensen Nobel biographical (2010).

 GSIA faculty with notable contributions to their field included later Nobel Laureates in Economic Sciences Herbert A. Simon (1978), Franco Modigliani (1985), Merton Miller (1990), Robert Lucas Jr (1995), Edward C. Prescott & Finn E. Kydland (jointly 2004), and Lars Peter Hansen (2013).
 In addition, later Nobel Laureates Oliver Williamson (2009) and Dale Mortensen (2010) attended GSIA as Ph.D. students.
 John F. Muth, while heavily favored to receive the Prize for his pioneering work on rational expectations, was not included in 1995 or any other year thereafter.

 The organizational branch included James G. March along with later GSIA dean and university president Richard Cyert and graduate students Oliver Williamson, William Starbuck and Victor Vroom.

 A number of later Turing Award recipients also had their roots at GSIA, before the Carnegie Mellon School of Computer Science was founded in 1968.
 These include Alan Perlis (1966, the inaugural recipient), Allen Newell & Herbert A. Simon (jointly 1975), and Edward Feigenbaum (1994, jointly with Raj Reddy).

 The interdisciplinary approach featured faculty at Carnegie Mellon's modern departments of economics, business, computer science, design, public policy, psychology, statistics and data science, and social and decision sciences.